-- (a) To the extent permitted by law and subject to the restrictions in section 199A of the Corporations Act the Association indemnifies every person who is or has been an officer of the Association against: - (i) any liability (other than for legal costs) incurred by that person as an officer of the Association (including liabilities incurred by the officer as an officer of a subsidiary of the Association where the Association requested the officer to accept that appointment); and - (ii) reasonable legal costs incurred in defending an action for a liability incurred or allegedly incurred by that person as an officer of the Association (including such legal costs incurred by the officer as an officer of a subsidiary of the Association where the Association requested the officer to accept that appointment). - (b) Where the Board considers it appropriate, the Association may execute a documentary indemnity in any form in favour of any officer of the Association. - (c) The amount of any indemnity payable under clauses 40(a)(i) or 40(a)(ii) will include an additional amount (GST Amount) equal to any GST payable by the officer being indemnified (Indemnified Officer) in connection with the indemnity (less the amount of input tax credit claimable by the Indemnified Officer in connection with the indemnity).
-Payment of any indemnity which includes a GST Amount is conditional upon the Indemnified Officer providing the Association with a GST tax invoice for the GST Amount. - (d) The Board may agree to advance to an officer an amount which it might otherwise be liable to pay to the officer under clause 40(a)(i) on such terms as the Board thinks fit but which are consistent with this clause, pending the outcome of any findings of a relevant court or tribunal which would have a bearing on whether the Association is in fact liable to indemnify the officer under clause 40(a)(i).
-If after the Association makes the advance, the Board forms the view that the Association is not liable to indemnify the officer, the Association may recover any advance from the officer as a debt due by the officer to the Association. - (e) For the purposes of this clause 40, officer means: - (i) a Director; - (ii) the Secretary General; - (iii) the Secretary; or
+- (a) To the extent permitted by law and subject to the restrictions in section 199A of the Corporations Act the Association indemnifies every person who is or has been an officer of the Association against: - (i) any liability (other than for legal costs) incurred by that person as an officer of the Association (including liabilities incurred by the officer as an officer of a subsidiary of the Association where the Association requested the officer to accept that appointment); and - (ii) reasonable legal costs incurred in defending an action for a liability incurred or allegedly incurred by that person as an officer of the Association (including such legal costs incurred by the officer as an officer of a subsidiary of the Association where the Association requested the officer to accept that appointment). - (b) Where the Board considers it appropriate, the Association may execute a documentary indemnity in any form in favour of any officer of the Association. - (c) The amount of any indemnity payable under clauses 40(a)(i)40(a)(i) or 40(a)(ii)40(a)(ii) will include an additional amount (GST Amount) equal to any GST payable by the officer being indemnified (Indemnified Officer) in connection with the indemnity (less the amount of input tax credit claimable by the Indemnified Officer in connection with the indemnity).
+Payment of any indemnity which includes a GST Amount is conditional upon the Indemnified Officer providing the Association with a GST tax invoice for the GST Amount. - (d) The Board may agree to advance to an officer an amount which it might otherwise be liable to pay to the officer under clause 40(a)(i)40(a)(i) on such terms as the Board thinks fit but which are consistent with this clause, pending the outcome of any findings of a relevant court or tribunal which would have a bearing on whether the Association is in fact liable to indemnify the officer under clause 40(a)(i)40(a)(i).
+If after the Association makes the advance, the Board forms the view that the Association is not liable to indemnify the officer, the Association may recover any advance from the officer as a debt due by the officer to the Association.